mouramax/crewai-samples/versatile_scrape_website_tool/README.md

 ## Key Features

--   **Multiple Retrieval Modes**:
+-   **Multiple Retrieval Modes (Set at Initialization)**:
     -   `full`: Extracts and returns all cleaned text content from the specified website URL.
-    -   `head`: Returns the first `N` characters (specified by `max_chars`) of the cleaned website text.
+    -   `head`: Returns the first `N` characters (specified by `max_chars` during initialization) of the cleaned website text.
-    -   `random_chunks`: Extracts a strategic selection of text blocks (first, last, and random middle blocks) from the website content, useful for getting an overview of large pages within a character limit (`max_chars`).
+    -   `random_chunks`: Extracts a strategic selection of text blocks (first, last, and random middle blocks) from the website content, useful for getting an overview of large pages within a character limit (`max_chars` set during initialization).
 Each selected block is followed by "..." to indicate potential discontinuity.
-    -   `summarize`: Uses a provided Language Model (LLM) to generate a summary of the website's text content.
+    -   `summarize`: Uses a Language Model (LLM) provided during initialization to generate a summary of the website's text content.
 It internally uses the `random_chunks` method to select a substantial portion of the text for summarization.
--   **Configurable Defaults**: Initialize the tool with default settings for website URL, retrieval mode, character limits, LLM instance, cookies, and headers.
-These can be overridden at runtime.
-The tool's description dynamically updates to reflect these defaults.
+-   **Configurable Defaults at Initialization**: Initialize the tool with settings for website URL, retrieval mode, character limits, LLM instance, cookies, and headers.
+Only the `website_url` can be overridden when the `run` method is called.
+The tool's description dynamically updates to reflect the configured defaults.
--   **Customizable HTTP Headers and Cookies**: Allows setting custom HTTP headers and cookies for requests, including support for fetching cookie values from environment variables.
+-   **Customizable HTTP Headers and Cookies**: Allows setting custom HTTP headers and cookies for requests during initialization, including support for fetching cookie values from environment variables.
 -   **Robust Text Extraction**: Uses BeautifulSoup to parse HTML and extract meaningful text, with basic cleaning to remove excessive whitespace.
--   **Intelligent Truncation**: For modes like `head` and `random_chunks`, if the website's total text content is smaller than the specified `max_chars`, the full content is returned without truncation.
+-   **Intelligent Truncation**: For modes like `head` and `random_chunks`, if the website's total text content is smaller than the `max_chars` set during initialization, the full content is returned without truncation.
--   **Error Handling**: Raises appropriate Python exceptions for issues like invalid URLs, network errors (e.g., connection errors, bad HTTP status codes), or problems during summarization.
+-   **Error Handling**: Raises appropriate Python exceptions for issues like invalid URLs, network errors (e.g., connection errors, bad HTTP status codes), or problems during summarization (e.g., missing LLM).

 ## Example Usage